Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-06-30-nba-draft-history-2.markdown

 **General Managers** David Kahn (2009 - 2013) and Flip Saunders (2013 - 2015)

 The infamous Kahn era in Minnesota.
-Three bad picks enar the top of the draft in Jonny Flynn, Wesley Johnson, and Derrick Williams.
+Three bad picks near the top of the draft in Jonny Flynn, Wesley Johnson, and Derrick Williams.
 He also took Jonny Flynn and Ricky Rubio, two point gaurds, ahead of Steph Curry in 2009.
 Flip Saunders took over in 2013 and made some of the better picks at the bottom of this list, showing just how bad Kahn's era was.

-### Chicago Bulls 2000 - 2004, Score -5.31
+### <a name="Chicago Bulls 2000 - 2004, Score -5.31">Chicago Bulls 2000 - 2004, Score -5.31</a>

 | Picks (year, pick)            | AOA |
 |---------------------------------|------------|